sacrud/sacrud/README.md

 sacrud
 ======

+sacrud - CRUD interface for SQLAlchemy with Pyramid gateway.

-sacrud will solve your problem of CRUD interface for SQLAlchemy, by providing extension for Pyramid or use it in pure form.
+SACRUD will solve your problem of CRUD interface for SQLAlchemy, by providing extension for Pyramid (yet) or use it in pure form.
+Unlike classical CRUD interface, sacrud allows override and flexibly customize interface. (that is closer to django.contrib.admin)

 Look how easy it is to use with Pyramid:
 ```python